 Another key question we will address is whether these results are affected in any way by the presence of matter.
-After all the universe is not devoid of matter, and the pure gravity results should only be considered as a first order approximation to the full quantum theory (in a spirit similar to the quenched approximation in non-abelian gauge theories).
-This will be discussed here again in the context of the Regge formulation of discrete gravity used in [3], using the methods of coupling matter to gravity reviewed for example in [4].
+After all the universe is not devoid of matter, and the pure gravity results should only be considered as a first-order approximation to the full quantum theory (in a spirit similar to the quenched approximation in non-Abelian gauge theories).
+This will be discussed here again in the context of the Regge formulation of discrete gravity used in [3], using the methods of coupling matter to gravity reviewed, for example, in Ref.
+[4].

 An outline of the paper is as follows.
-In Section 2, we describe formulations of Einstein gravity as a gauge theory on a flat background lattice, and in Section 3, the MacDowell-Mansouri description of de Sitter gravity, as transcribed onto a flat background lattice by Smolin.
-More recent developments of discrete gravity, spin foam models, are discussed briefly in Section 4, and Section 5 contains mention of other relevant theories.
-We then turn to the effect of matter couplings on the gravitational Wilson loop results, and Sections 6, 7, 8 and 9 contain systematic discussions of scalar matter, fermions, gauge fields and the lattice gravitino.
+In Sec.
+2, we describe formulations of Einstein gravity as a gauge theory on a flat background lattice, and in Sec.
+3, the MacDowell-Mansouri description of de Sitter gravity, as transcribed onto a flat background lattice by Smolin.
+More recent developments of discrete gravity, spin foam models, are discussed briefly in Sec.
+4, and Sec.
+5 contains mention of other relevant theories.
+We then turn to the effect of matter couplings on the gravitational Wilson loop results, and Secs.
+6, 7, 8 and 9 contain systematic discussions of scalar matter, fermions, gauge fields and the lattice gravitino.
 Regarding these matter fields, the main conclusion is that the previous results are not affected, unless there are near massless spin $1/2$ and spin $3/2$ particles (i.e. whose mass is comparable to the exceedingly small gravitational scale $\xi^{-1}$).
-Section 10 consists of some conclusions.
+Sec.
+10 consists of some conclusions.

 40pt